Wounded Mandalay Bay Security Guard Gives First Media Interview On 'Ellen'

 "Everything puts pieces together on how everyone came together to help that night, even in the darkest hour," he said.

-Campos and Schuck refused to accept money from the show, but Degeneres still bestowed the men with a few gifts.
+Campos and Schuck refused to accept money from the show, but Ellen still bestowed the men with a few gifts.
 A staffer brought out a giant check for $25,000 in Campos's and Shuck's names to a fund for the victims of the attack.

 Campos dabbed his eyes and took a deep breath.